nicholaswmin/dyno/README.md

 ### Querying metrics

-Metrics can be queried from the `log` function provided in the `onTick` callback.
+Metrics can be queried from the `log` argument of the `onTick` callback.

 ```js
 // ...